mishandri/censor_file_by_types/README.md

 Censor files by types
 =====================
-Program removes all files that do not match the extensions
+Program removes all new files that do not match the extensions

 Requirements
 =====================